 - C1 Journal articles – refereed

-- Conference publications - full written paper - refereed
+- F1 Conference publications – full written paper – refereed

 The University also collects research outputs that does not fall into the above categories.
 This includes: creative recorded, exhibited or published works; computer software, reference works; audio-visual recordings; and report/working papers, and patents.
 This data is also used to allocate funding, create research reports and produce bibliographies.
 See section 5 of publications classification guidelines.

 Further information on publication classification can be located in the Research Outputs Collection Classification Guidelines (1Mb pdf).

 Do I need training for using Minerva Elements?

 You can find the step by step guide to claiming and entering publications in Minerva Elements in Minerva User Guide (3.8Mb pdf).

 The Arts Research Quality Officer hosts a regular ethics and publications consultation session in Schools during the semester.
 Details can be found in Arts Research News (subscription link here).

 For one-on-one Minerva training and research publication data issues, please email Arts Staff Research.